Sydney-Informatics-Hub/geopython/01b-dataframes.md

 - Pyshp can be used to work with Shapefiles
 - Pandas dataframes are the best format for working with tabular data of mixed numeric/character types
 - Numpy arrays are faster when working with purely numeric data
+- Make your own "data-reader" with native Python
+- API calls can be made to build your own workflows and applications with Python
 </div>